jmynes/TxtDir/README.md

 Example/Legend:

 ```
+1. Execute script
 ./txtDir.sh

-Welcome to TxtToDir
+> Welcome to TxtToDir
-Text files must be formatted as described in README.md
+> Text files must be formatted as described in README.md

-Please provide a path (desired root dir): ~/Files/
+3. Please issue a command (h for help):

+4. > h

 Legend:
 ------------------------------------------------------------------------